 This is the case of “horses for courses”.
 Each car is good for the purpose it was designed and built for.
 An F1 car will triumph on an F1 course while it won’t last the distance in an Indy race.
 Similarly and IndyCar will lose badly on an F1 course.

 Both cars and races are fast and good.
-Although F1 has a good following worldwide, IndyCar has a huge following in the US.
+Although F1 has a good following worldwide, IndyCar has a huge following in North America.
 We just let the cars race in the environments and conditions best suited to them.
 There’s no need to scratch our head to figure out which car is faster.
-Ours is but to enjoy both races.
+Ours is but to enjoy both races and visit research paper writing service.